 This paper aims to provide some answers to these nine questions.
 It is a synthesis of a more detailed document that compares four experiences in Mauritania, Morocco, Rwanda and Senegal, providing a reference for the designers, decision-makers and operators of such actions.
+It illustrates some of the Main findings of the publication "Building Cities for All.
+Lessons from Four African Experiences"

-It illustrates some of the approaches currently used in Africa, and highlights one aspect of these operations that is accorded insufficient attention: social support.
+approaches currently used in Africa, and highlights one aspect of these operations that is accorded insufficient attention: social support.
 This paper shows that future operations of every kind must find the right balance between over-provision and under-provision, urban density and urban spread, making a "clean sweep" and keeping neighbourhoods as they are, and the realities of the actual settlement and the planned neighbourhood.